kwaldenphd/searching/README.md

 ## Basic Algorithm for a Linear Search

-Open a new Python document in Geany to build a basic linear search algorithm.
+1. Open a new Python file in Geany to build a basic linear search algorithm.

-The linear search algorithm we will build in Python will include the following steps or elements:
+2. The linear search algorithm we will build in Python will include the following steps or elements:
-- define an array with a list of items
+  a. define an array with a list of items
-- define an `x` value to search for
+  b. define an `x` value to search for
-- use some kind of `for` loop to interate through the values in the array
+  c. use some kind of `for` loop to interate through the values in the array
-- output the position of `x` if `x` is present in the array
+  d. output the position of `x` if `x` is present in the array
-- output some kind of message if `x` is not present in the array
+  e. output some kind of message if `x` is not present in the array

 <blockquote>Q3: Based on our previous work in Python, how would you approach writing this program?
 What elements are you not sure how to structure?</blockquote>

-Search for sample code that you could modify or adapt to refine your code.
-A few examples I found:
+3. Search for sample code that you could modify or adapt to refine your code.

+4. A few examples I found:

 From [GeeksForGeeks.org](https://www.geeksforgeeks.org/linear-search/):
 ```Python